billgathen/yieldmanager/README.md

 first time you use a service (in the future it will use locally-cached copies) and re-uses that wsdl for the life of the Yieldmanager::Client object.

-This version implements API version 1.33.
+The current API version is stored in the API_VERSION file.

 ### Installation